 GPG Mode where you create a key and import the public key wherever you need to unlock files.
-I've decided to use
+I have decided to use

-Symmetric Mode, the setup is easy and do not require further steps after you export your key, just use it.
+Symmetric Mode, this time "after few disappointments with the GPG Mode".
+The setup is easy and does not require further steps after exporting the key.

 Setting up git-crypt and exporting a symmetric secret key